codeforamerica/ohana-api-admin/README.md

     script/bootstrap

-If you get a `permission denied` message, set the correct permissions:

-    chmod -R 755 script

-then run `script/bootstrap` again.

 ### Set up the environment variables
-Inside the `config` folder, you will find `application.example.yml`.
+Inside the `config` folder, you will find a file called `application.example.yml`.
-Rename it to `application.yml` and double check that it is in your `.gitignore` file (it should be by default).
+Copy its contents to a new file called `application.yml` (which is gitignored by default).

 By default, the app is configured to point to the [demo API](http://ohana-api-demo.herokuapp.com/api).